bjerkin/frontend/README.md

 ## Installation

-In the project directory, run this commmand to install dependencies:
+In the project directory, run this command to install dependencies:

 ### `npm install`